0-Tikaro/simulation-protocol/README.md

 ##### What are CTM maps?
 CTM (Complete The Monument) are big sprawling custom worlds, where you as a player have one clear objective: find the monument and fill it up with the objective items.
 The objective items are hidden throughout the map, most frequently in special dungeons.
 A map is “beaten” once you have collected all of these items and beaten all the dungeons.

-CTM maps have a standard suite of rules, which all boil down to “don’t play on peaceful and don’t abused the game too much”.
-You can read the full rule list I use down below:
+CTM maps have a standard suite of rules, which all boil down to “don’t play on peaceful and don’t abuse the game too much”.
+You can read the full list of rules I use down below:

 1. Do not play on peaceful difficulty.
 Use Easy or higher (Normal recommended).
 2. Do not use mods/glitches to give yourself an advantage.